basilboli/fifty-five-test/README.md

 ===
 * Application is generated using gwt webCreate for speed reasons.
 Some boilerplate code may still be there.

-* (Reinventing the wheel).Implementation of the custom version of the Tree was considered as a part of challange.
+* (Reinventing the wheel).
+Implementation of the custom version of the Tree was considered as a part of challange.
 Of cource I know about javax.swing.tree TreeNode etc.